ericoulster/Scrivener-Wordcount-Tool/README.md

 # Scrivener-Wordcount-Tool
 A tool that reads wordcounts for a given day and graphs them over time.
 Reads an entire folder (which makes it good for use with Scrivener)

-There is one variable within wordcounter.py that need to be altered in order for this project to work on one's computer:
+There is one variable within wordcounter.py that will need to be altered in order for this project to work on one's computer:

-The first is project folder (which, if you use scrivener, is the directory you should sync your project to)
+Change 'project folder' (which, if you use scrivener, is the directory you should sync your project to)

 Once you've done this, simply run wordcounter.py, and Word Grapher.py afterwards.